vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-installing-google-tag-manager.md

 ![restrictions](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-installing-google-tag-manager-1.png)

-Most of the widely used custom HTML tags are integrations with third-party services, like Customer Chat, Analytics, Remarketing, and Pixel tags.
-If your store needs custom HTML for any of those cases, the integration can either be done by transforming the tags in a [VTEX IO Pixel app](/docs/guides/pixel-apps) or by removing this restriction.
+Most widely used custom HTML tags are integrations with third-party services, like Customer Chat, Analytics, Remarketing, and Pixel tags.
+If your store needs custom HTML for any of those cases, the integration can either be done by transforming the tags in a [VTEX IO Pixel app](https://developers.vtex.com/docs/guides/pixel-apps) or by removing this restriction.
 See below the full list of tags and variables that are blocked by default in the VTEX IO Google Tag Manager solution:

 **Blocked tags**